-Just what is a major in Computer and Information Technology?
+What is a major in Computer and Information Technology?
 A major in Computer and Information Technology provides a solid grounding in the information technology field.
 CIT is a cutting-edge program rooted and grounded in courses that are highly theoretical while also extremely applied in nature.
 Students are constantly exposed to the latest technology and trends in class, making them immediately employable upon graduation.
 A major in Computer and Information Technology provides graduates with the necessary tools and skills to succeed in today’s global, technology-driven world.

-- Computer Application Development
+- Computer and Web Application Development

-- Game/Simulation Development
+- Game and Simulation Development

 Even so, CIT is not Computer Science.
 While CIT has strong roots in CS and the study of computers in general, there are important distinctions between the two disciplines, from professional and curricular perspectives.

-Computer science curricula have a stronger emphasis on programming and hardware than in the Computer and Information Technology curriculum.
+Computer science curricula have a stronger emphasis on theory and hardware than in the Computer and Information Technology curriculum.
 CIT students obviously need to be able to build software applications and systems, but the typical CIT project will involve building software from existing components with high-level languages such as C++ or C# and applying an accessible interface, rather than engineering large applications from scratch, focusing on software engineering principles, data structures and algorithm development issues.

-Another significant difference in the disciplines is that a computer curriculum is seen as being deeper in the sense that intermediate and advanced courses require more prerequisites.
+Another significant difference in the disciplines is that a computer science curriculum is seen as being deeper in the sense that intermediate and advanced courses require more prerequisites.
 CIT courses typically have a flatter prerequisite structure, which allows non-technical majors to take CIT courses to add to their learning, tool set, and even lead to a minor.